UWC2-PYTHON/ProgrammingInPython/source/modules/IteratorsAndGenerators.rst

     for triple in zip(words[:-2], words[1:-1], words[2:]):

 ``zip()`` returns an iterable -- it does not build up the whole list.
 So this is quite efficient.

-but we are still slicing: ([1:]), which produces a copy -- so we are creating three copies of the list -- not so good if memory is tight.
-Note that they are shallow copies, so not **that** bad.

-Nevertheless, we can do better:
+but we are still slicing: ([1:]), which produces a copy -- so we are creating three copies of the list.
+That is not so good if memory is tight.
+Note that they are shallow copies, so it is not **that** bad.
+Nevertheless, we can do better!

 The ``itertools`` module has an ``islice()`` (iterable slice) function.
 It returns an iterator over a slice of a sequence -- so no more copies:

 .. code-block:: ipython